East India Company College

-The East India Company College, or East India College, was an educational establishment situated at Hailey, Hertfordshire, nineteen miles north of London, founded in 1806 to train "writers" (administrators) for the Honourable East India Company (HEIC).
+The East India Company College, or East India College, was an educational establishment situated at Hailey, Hertfordshire, nineteen miles north of London, founded in 1806 to train "writers" (administrators) for the East India Company.
 It provided general and vocational education for young gentlemen of sixteen to eighteen years old, who were nominated by the Company's directors to writerships in its overseas civil service.
 The college's counterpart for the training of officers for the company's Presidency armies was Addiscombe Military Seminary, Surrey.

-The HEIC was nationalised and the college closed in 1858, becoming a public school with continuing ties to the former college.
+The East India Company was nationalised and the college closed in 1858, becoming a public school with continuing ties to the former college.
 The college buildings survive and are now occupied by the public school's successor, Haileybury and Imperial Service College, a private school.